National Socialist Party of America: History

-Harold Covington succeeded Collin as leader of the NSPA in 1979, before dissolving the organization in 1981.

-Skokie controversy

 In 1977 Collin announced the party's intention to march through the largely Jewish community of Skokie, Illinois, where one in six residents was a Holocaust survivor.
 A legal battle ensued when the village attempted to ban the event and the party.
 Represented by a Jewish ACLU lawyer in court, they won the right to march on First Amendment grounds in National Socialist Party v.
 Village of Skokie, a lawsuit carried all the way to the U.S. Supreme Court, though it failed to carry through its intention (at the last minute, Chicago relented and they marched there instead).

+They were involved in the Greensboro massacre.
+Harold Covington succeeded Collin as leader of the NSPA in 1979, before dissolving the organization in 1981.